 Elie plays Roland, Sabian, Evans, Pearl, Regal Tip, and Poc equipment.

-Chastity Ashley is a Los-Angeles born percussionist who has performed on stages around the world.
-She began performing, acting, and playing music at the age of 8.
-At ten she was crowned Miss Junior America, winning the talent competition by playing on her first drum set.
+(W4) Chastity Ashley is a Los-Angeles born percussionist who began performing, acting and playing music at the tender age of 8.
+At 10 she was crowned Miss Junior America, after leading the talent section by playing percussion on her first drum set.

 While Mona is equally comfortable performing as a drummer and a percussionist, she is especially known for adapting the cajón to unexpected genres such as rock and pop.
 She began playing the Peruvian percussion instrument as a college student taking a flamenco dance class.
 She’s since designed a signature instrument called The MT Box.